giuliomoro/supercollider/README_BELA.md

 This branch contains that plus other modifications to get the SC source code master branch building.
 The main addition in this branch is a **Xenomai/Bela audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, and **plugins to access the analog and digital channels of the Bela-cape**

-> *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) (or higher) and that you have the most recent version of the `dev-libbela` branch of the [Bela code](https://github.com/BelaPlatform/Bela/) checked out in the `/root/Bela` folder of your Bela.
+> *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) or later.
+Where differences arise between versions below, you will see a note with "vX.X.X"

-> *NOTE:* You need to update Bela to the [Bela dev-lib](https://github.com/BelaPlatform/Bela/tree/dev-libbela) branch for this version to compile.
+> *NOTE:* You need to get the latest version of the Bela code in order for Supercollider to compile.

 All of the commands here are to be executed *on the Bela device itself*.
 Normally you would SSH to it from a computer connected by USB, in order to do the following stuff.